 Today’s Indigenous musicians connect with traditional music styles while telling contemporary stories, like the iconic Cree singer-songwriter Buffy Sainte-Marie, known best for her love songs with an activist touch.
-Music is also a way to preserve language and celebrate community as demonstrated by fast rising northern stars, The Jerry Cans, who share a unique mix of Inuktitut alt-country, throat singing, and reggae, celebrating their Inuk culture and hometown of Iqualuit, Nunavut.
-The band perform many of their songs in Inuktitut and are passionate about preserving the language even as the north and their home community of Iqaluit evolve.
+Music is also a way to preserve the language and celebrate community as demonstrated by fast-rising northern stars, The Jerry Cans, who share a unique mix of Inuktitut alt-country, throat singing, and reggae, celebrating their Inuk culture and hometown of Iqualuit, Nunavut.
+The band performs many of their songs in Inuktitut and is passionate about preserving the language even as the north and their home community of Iqaluit evolve.

 Canada’s calendar is filled with events that showcase the diverse styles of contemporary Indigenous music.
 Held every spring in Winnipeg as a part of the Manito Ahbee Festival, the Indigenous Music Awards (IMA) celebrates Indigenous music from across the world through a televised awards show.

 Aboriginal Music Week presents Métis, Inuit, and Indigenous artists performing a variety of genres.
 APTN hosts Indigenous Day Live, an annual concert series in different locations across Canada celebrating National Aboriginal Day in Canada (June 21).